MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-dialog-manage-conversation.md

 * Send the user a message using `session.endDialog("ok… operation canceled")`
 * Simply return control to the caller using `session.endDialog()`

-When calling a dialog with `session.beginDialog()`, you can optionally pass a set of arguments which lets you call dialogs in much the same way you would a function.
-The following example updates the previous exmple to show how to use arguments.
+When calling a dialog with `session.beginDialog()`, you can optionally pass a set of arguments which lets you call dialogs the same way you would a function.
+The following example updates the previous example to show how to use arguments.
 The example prompts the user for their profile information and then stores it for future conversations.

 ```javascript
 bot.dialog('/', [